benjaminhuanghuang/vue-study/Testing/Jest-VueTestUtils/README.md

-# Vue test using Jest + Vue Test Utils
+# Vue3 testing using Jest + Vue Test Utils

 ## Jest
 Snapshot Testing: Jest can capture the output of components and store them as snapshots.
 This makes it easy to compare future outputs to ensure components behave as expected.